raxod502/juniper-tools/fragmentation/README.md

   `make tshark`) on the sender.
 * Paste the contents of `packet_data.txt` into the netcat session on the sender.
-    * Observe in Wireshark that the data is fragmented and ICMP Packet Reassembled is transmitted back to the sender.
+    * Observe that ICMP Packet Reassembled is transmitted back to the sender.
 * Check that there is now updated data in the PMTU cache on the sender by running `make check` again.
 * Paste more data into the netcat session on the sender.
-    * Observe in Wireshark that the data is no longer fragmented.
+    * Observe in Wireshark that ICMP Packet Reassembled is no longer sent.
 * To reset, run `make reset` on the same machines that you ran `make reduce` on, and run `make clear_cache` on the sender.